MinBZK/nl-wallet/wallet_core/mdoc/documentation/mdoc.md

 - In the ISO standards, most data structures are defined as maps having fixed keys.
 However, some data structures are instead defined as follows:
     - as arrays (i.e. without keys), for example `DeviceAuthentication` (see below);
     - as maps having incrementing integer keys (for example `DeviceEngagement`),
-    - as maps having keys that are strings containing incrementing integer keys (only in ISO 23220-3, for example `MobileeIDDocument` (sic)).

   Why the standard sometimes uses these variants is not clear.
   This implementation always uses Rust structs with field names for clarity, and then converts those to the appropriate form during encoding using helper data types with custom (de)serializers.